xipasduarte/simutil/README.md

 Scripts and small utilitary programs to assist in simulations (using DL_POLY, GROMACS or Towhee).
 The utilitaries are based on a specific program's output or input files.
 The tools are used to aid in the research carried out at Instituto Superior Técnico (IST), Universidade de Lisboa, Portugal.

-Every tool is designed to work with as little input as possible.
-Idealy the programs run without the need to provide any input, the tool runs taking what it need from the folder in which it is called.
+Every tool is designed to work with as little parameters and arguments as possible.
+Idealy the programs run without the need to provide any, the tool runs taking what it needs from the folder in which it is called.

 ## Folder structure
 The folder names are self explanatory.
 None the less it might be useful to lay out the reasoning behind it.